dannyflax/Data-Native/README.md

 ## Overview

 Data Native plugs right into an existing database.
 Our current implementation supports 3 different exploratory gestures which can be used applied repeatedly to produce new data sets.
 Each gesture manipulates data at table-level granularity.
-The gestures and their associated query implementations are shown in Figure 1 below, as applied to a sample data table.
+The gestures and their associated query implementations are shown below, as applied to a sample data table.

 ![Gestures Screenshot](figures/gestures.png)